 You drew near when I called on You; You said, "Do not fear!"Lamentations 3:57(NASB)

-But God in His wisdom often waits for His distressed children to recognise that their deepest heart-need is the Lord Himself and that their severe lack can only be satisfied in Him - as they come to Him in childlike dependence.
-God in His grace often uses those times of darkness and distress to teach us the lessons of His grace, so that as we call out to Him for help and strength, we discover Him to be our great Support, our merciful Provider, the Rock on which we stand, and our holy, heavenly Comforter.
+God in His grace, often uses those times of darkness and distress to teach us important lessons of His grace, so that as we call out to Him for help and strength, we discover Him to be our great Support, our merciful Provider, the Rock on which we stand, and our holy, heavenly Comforter.

-When the eyes of the heart cling to the Lord in our deep distress, and childlike dependence, our muted voice is translated into an inner groan of the soul, and God hears and responds to every heart-cry of His children, with His gracious words of comfort - FEAR NOT.
+When the eyes of the heart cling to the Lord in deep distress and childlike dependence, our muted voice is translated into an inner groan of the soul, and God draws near... and He hears and responds to every heart-cry of His children, with His gracious words of comfort - FEAR NOT.